NIWS slider

 • Doji

-Dojis occurs when the opening and closing prices of shares are almost the same.
+Dojis occurs when shares' opening and closing prices are almost the same.
 Through this candlestick pattern, traders learn about the market sentiments.

 • Paper Umbrella

-It's called a paper umbrella because of its structure, like an umbrella where you have a small real body with a long lower wick.
-The purpose of this pattern is to indicate which direction trades are taking place at a particular time.
+It's called a paper umbrella because of its structure, like an umbrella with a small natural body and a long lower wick.
+This pattern indicates which direction trades are taking place at a particular time.
 A pattern of this type changes its name in a downtrend or an uptrend.

-So when you see this pattern in a downtrend, it's called a hammer & when you see this pattern in an uptrend, it's called a hanging man.
+So, when you see this pattern in a downtrend, it's called a hammer; when you see it in an uptrend, it's called a hanging man.

 • Shooting Star